-- Any student with a minimum of 83% in each subject and having received no Parent Alert slips will be listed in the Honor Roll. - Any student with a minimum of 95% in each subject and having received no Parent Alert slips will be listed on the Honor Roll as having Highest Honors.
+- Any student with a minimum of 83% in each subject and having received no Behavior Reports will be listed in the Honor Roll. - Any student with a minimum of 95% in each subject and having received no Behavior Reports will be listed on the Honor Roll as having Highest Honors.